 Legionella Bacteria Risks

-The damp warmth inside a heat pump water tank can, if left untreated, breed dangerous Legionella bacteria, which causes potentially fatal Legionnaires’ disease by inhalation.
+The damp warmth inside a heat pump water tank can, if left untreated, breed dangerous Legionella bacteria, which cause potentially fatal Legionnaires’ disease by inhalation.

-Australian standards help mitigate this issue by requesting periodic and complete water sterilization by raising tank temperatures above 60°C. However, this relies on disciplined homeowners or plumbers to manually activate this pasteurization cycle every 6 months.
+Australian standards help mitigate this issue by requesting periodic and complete water sterilisation by raising tank temperatures above 60°C. However, this relies on disciplined homeowners or plumbers to manually activate this pasteurisation cycle every 6 months.

 Noise Production